Microsoft Teams bot quickstart

 401 / unauthorized from MicrosoftExpired secret or wrong App IDRotate client secret; update config

-Bot not installableTenant app policyAsk Teams admin; use approved catalog upload
+Bot not installableTenant app policyAsk Teams admin; upload to org catalog; check custom-app policies

 Only pairing repliesUser not approvedpairing approve